MouhamedBourouba/MouhamedBourouba/README.md

 ### Native Android Apps: Jetpack Compose
 Jetpack Compose is a modern UI toolkit for building beautiful Android apps with a declarative approach.
 It allows me to create interactive and visually appealing user interfaces, making development faster and more efficient.

-### Web Apps: Svelte
-Svelte is a lightweight JavaScript framework that enables me to build fast and efficient web applications.
-With its reactive approach, I can create dynamic user interfaces and deliver optimal performance to users.

 ### Cross-Platform Apps: QtQuick, Flutter
 QtQuick is a powerful framework that allows me to build cross-platform apps using C++.
 It provides a rich set of UI components and supports rapid development, making it a great choice for multi-platform applications.